autofac/Documentation/docs/advanced/pooled-instances.rst

             .As<ICustomConnection>()
             .PooledInstancePerLifetimeScope(100);

-It's important to understand that the capacity of a pool does not place a limit on the number of instances it allocates/activates, or can be in use at any one time; instead it limits how many instances are **retained** by the pool.
+It's important to understand that **the capacity of a pool does not place a limit on the number of instances it allocates/activates**, or can be in use at any one time; instead it limits how many instances are **retained** by the pool.

 In practical terms, this means that if your pool capacity is 100, and you currently have 100 instances in use, then resolving another instance will just activate a brand new instance of the component, rather than blocking/failing.

-However, if you have 101 instances of the component in use, the next instance that is returned to the pool will be discarded, rather than retained.
+However, if you have 101 instances of the component in use, the next instance that is returned to the pool will be discarded rather than retained.
 In this situation, the ``OnReturnToPool`` method on ``IPooledComponent`` would still be called, but the instance will then immediately be thrown away.

 When an instance is discarded by the pool, if the object implements ``IDisposable``, ``Dispose`` will be called.